How well do you know your guitars?

 LTD

-This is a new brand started in 1996 by ESP (see above) catering mainly for markets outside Japan.
+This is a new guitar brand started in 1996 by ESP (see above) catering mainly for markets outside Japan.

-The LTD series of guitars are similar to the more upscale ESP models, but made more affordable by the use of cheaper materials and hardware.
+The LTD series are similar to the more upscale ESP models, but made more affordable by the use of cheaper materials and hardware.
 The 1000 and 400 series are made on an assembly line in South Korea, while the series below 400 are made in Indonesia.
 Nonetheless, most musicians regard LTDs as a good, reliable brand for rock music.

 Luna

 A Luna guitar is a woman’s guitar.
-It’s built by them, for them and related to them.
+It’s built by them, for them, and related to them.
 They look good on women.

 Luna Guitars of Tampa, Florida, was founded by Yvonne de Villiers, an accomplished stained-glass artist who took inspiration for establishing Luna from her mother, an electric guitar player of 40 years’ experience.